Houston sex crime defense lawyer Neal Davis shares a few surprising actions that can land you on a sex offender list in Texas

 Defenses for Sex Offenses

-Houston sex crime defense attorney Neal Davis, along with his skilled team of legal experts at The Neal Davis Law Firm, can help persons charged with child porn possession or other sex offenses in Harris County, Montgomery County or Fort Bend County.
+Houston sex crime defense attorney Neal Davis, along with his skilled legal team at The Neal Davis Law Firm, can help persons charged with child porn possession or other sex offenses in Harris County, Montgomery County or Fort Bend County.

 One defense is establishing that the defendant was misled or unaware of specific facts, or was subject to entrapment, by which he or she was encouraged to commit an offense.
 An adult receiving nude photos from a minor may have been misled to believe the minor was 18 or older, and had no way to know their actual age.